MicrosoftDocs/Viva/Viva/learning/learner-completion-records.md

 # Download Learner Completion Records

-As an admin, you can export the learner's course completion records available in Viva Learning.
+As an admin, you can export the learner's course completion records that are available in Viva Learning.
 This includes all completion records synced into Viva Learning from the content sources and courses marked complete by the learner in Viva Learning.

 1. Find a user by inputting their name or email ID in the search box.